csassaman/CSE-1320---Intermediate-Programming/Structs and Typedef/structs.md

 ## Aggregate Data Types

-- Aggregate data types are designed to store multiple valies
+- Aggregate data types are designed to store multiple values
-- We have been using arrays, which is an instance of an aggregate datatype
+- Arrays are an instance of an aggregate datatype
-- Aggregate date types are not necessarily restricted to multiple valies of a single type
+- Aggregate data types are not necessarily restricted to multiple values of a single type
-- C structs permit the storage of multiple data types within one entity
+- C structs permits the storage of multiple data types within one entity

 ## Structs